 Cleared

 If a JULIE member company has no underground utility facilities in the proposed area of the excavation, they are required by law to communicate this to the excavator by the requested dig start date and time on the notice.
-For Emergency Requests, notification should occur within two hours or by the date and time requested, whichever is later.
+For Emergency Requests, notification should occur within 2 hours or by the date and time requested, whichever is later.

 Notification can be done by: